We have appeared in two contradictory settings. In our homes, the safest places. In uncertainty, the biggest of our lifetimes.

 When the Iron Curtain fell in Eastern Europe, we opened up to new influences from the West and East.
 Somehow I ended up doing a lot of Zen Buddhist meditation (zazen) in my 20’s.
 But I missed a more secular approach to the matter.

-Since then, there was plenty of scientific research on the benefits of meditation.
+Since then, there was plenty of scientific research and personal stories on the benefits of meditation.
 Stress reduction, better control of anxiety or improved sleep are some of them.
 All of these can help us to deal with the current situation.

 Check out this short and sweet intro to meditation from a freelance animator and illustrator, Katy Ross, aka Gobblynne.